mritogether/mritogether.github.io/23m/registration.md

 ### Notes
 * Chrome is the recommended browser for both platforms.
 Other browsers might work but may have issues or download the desktop applications of Gather.Town and Zoom.
 * If you are experiencing difficulties in registering and joining Gather.Town, please check outlast year's video (**[video here](//youtu.be/oK-CFrn4Pjc)**)
+* To access the talks directly in Zoom, join here: https://us06web.zoom.us/j/81453955724 (check your mail for the password)
 * Camera/microphone not working in **Gather.Town**:
   * If possible, switch to Chrome.
   * Make sure your browser settings are correct.
 Instructions [here](https://support.gather.town/help/browser-system-settings).